The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Unocculted Active Regions

 Additionally, molecular features trace the stellar magnetic field through their polarization \citep{Berdyugina2011}.
 High-resolution spectropolarimetry of these lines provide estimates of magnetic fields on active stars, also directly within spatially unresolved spots \citep{Berdyugina-02,Berdyugina2006tio}.
 In particular, \citet{Afram-Berdyugina2015} highlight that high-resolution spectropolarimetry of TiO on M dwarfs, CaH on K dwarfs, and MgH and FeH on G dwarfs provide particularly promising avenues to understand stellar magnetic fields.
 This has been demonstrated for M dwarfs by studying atomic and molecular spectropolarimetric signatures, revealing variations of the magnetic field complexity on stellar surfaces, with the height in the atmosphere and depending on the stellar effective temperature \citep{Berdyugina2011,Afram-Berdyugina2019}.

-Extreme precision radial velocity (EPRV) observations to measure planet masses and orbits also require care to mitigate the effects of active regions on stellar spectra.
+Extreme precision radial velocity (EPRV) observations to measure planet masses and orbits also require care to mitigate the effects of active regions on stellar spectra \citep[e.g.,][]{Robertson-14, Robertson2015}.
 Considerable effort has been expended to attempt to separate the effects of stellar active regions from planetary signals.
 These efforts have been successful in developing methods that can effectively predict the RV signal from active regions from observed photometric variability \citep[e.g.][]{Aigrain2012} and to model the surfaces of very active stars to measure the masses of their planets \citep[e.g.][]{Barragan2019}.
-Observations of the Sun with the HARPS-N spectrograph also demonstrate that RVs can effectively be modeled in the face of known active region distributions \citep{Milbourne2021}.
+Observations of the Sun with the High Accuracy Radial velocity Planet Searcher for the Northern hemisphere (HARPS-N) spectrograph also demonstrate that RVs can effectively be modeled in the face of known active region distributions \citep{Milbourne2021}.

 A common finding in EPRV studies of active regions is the importance of simultaneous photometry and spectroscopy to condition data-driven models.
 Having both data sets is critical in many cases to measure planet masses \citep{Oshagh2017}; it is likely that in many cases simultaneous observations will also provide a benefit to uniquely characterise unocculted active regions in transmission spectroscopy data.